section-engineering-education/engineering-education/articles/how-and-when-to-apply-session-storage-with-JavaScript/index.md

 ### Prerequisites

-For you to follow along, you must have some basic understanding of `HTML` and `JavaScript`.
+To follow along, you must have some basic understanding of `HTML` and `JavaScript`.
 You should also have a browser installed on your computer.

 ### Goal